 We believe that a good match between the intern and the internship program is essential.
 While we emphasize a strong foundation in assessment, consultation, and intervention, we also strive to individualize the internship experience.

 We offer four internship positions usually distributed with two interns in each track.
-Only students from APA-accredited or CPA-accredited graduate programs are accepted.
-Preference is given to applicants from graduate programs in clinical and school psychology.
-Graduate students from counseling programs, with an interest in pursuing more clinical training, also will be considered.
+Only students from APA-accredited or CPA-accredited graduate programs are considered.
+Preference is given to applicants from graduate programs in clinical and school psychology, though graduate students from counseling programs, with an interest in pursuing more clinically oriented training, also will be considered.
 These are one year, full-time positions with the expectation of 2000 training hours.

 Salary and Benefits

 The internship year begins approximately two weeks before Labor Day (usually the last two weeks of August) with two weeks of orientation.
 The stipend for the training year is $25,000.
 Benefits include health insurance and 28 days of PTO (Paid Time Off), which provides paid time off for absences due to any reason including vacation, illness, holidays, doctor appointments, professional conferences, dissertation defense and personal business.
 Also available are life insurance, short-term and long-term disability insurance, and subsidized dental insurance.
 As an intern, you would get discounts on metro passes, gym memberships, medications at HCMC pharmacy, care at HCMC, etc. Lastly, interns have four hours per week that may be designated for research or scholarly endeavors.

 About Our Facility